ManasviMahalwar/GDrive-and-S3-upload-download/README.md

 #Usage<br />

 This tool has built in help.
-See word document for steps
+See word document for steps <br/>

+#Note
+you can trace req to your API in console provided by Google and trace request on S3 by turning on S3 logging<br/>